Comparisons

 Featuretsgotsgonest

-TypeScript compilationYesYes (uses tsgo internally)
+TypeScript compilationYesYes (uses tsgo)

 Type checkingYesYes